 There are three types of scheduled air cargo operations at the airport which use aircraft: airline passenger related baggage and cargo, integrated express carriers, (Fed Ex and UPS) and business and industry generated cargo.
-In 2012, a total of 789,265 lbs. of outbound air freight was generated and 270,755 lbs. of inbound air freight was received at the airport.
-This is a substantial increase over 2011 air freight activity where only 465,387 lbs. of outbound air freight was generated and 172,106 lbs of inbound freight was received.
+In 2012, a total of 789,265 lbs. of outbound air freight was generated 270,755 lbs. inbound air freight was received at the airport.
+This substantial is a increase over 2011 freight activity where only 465,387 lbs. of outbound air freight was generated and 172,106 lbs of inbound freight was received.